911

 3) Lanna Folklife Museum

-The Lanna Folklife Museum hosts exhibitions that tell the story of the Lanna people of Northern Thailand.
-The museum is located in Chiang Mai's old municipal court.
-The building has been renovated, and the exterior resembles a white colonial-style building.
+The Lanna Folklife Museum hosts exhibitions that share the heritage of the Lanna people of Northern Thailand.
+It is located in Chiang Mai’s former municipal court, a renovated white building styled with colonial architectural features.

 4